 Our archive documents the history of Toynbee Hall from its Victorian beginnings, up to the present day.
 On this website you will find a selection of digitised items covering the whole of this period.

 - Annual reports

 Our entire archive is held at London Metropolitan Archives.
 It is split across three collections:

-You can also contact firstname.lastname@example.org with any research or copyright questions relating to Toynbee Hall’s archive.
+You can also contact email@example.com with any research or copyright questions relating to Toynbee Hall’s archive.
+We are always happy to be in touch with people whose relations had a link with Toynbee Hall.
 We are also keen to receive copies of any academic writing that uses sources from our archive via this email address.

 For research assistance, as a charity we do ask for a donation towards our work to tackle the causes and impacts of poverty on people and communities, here in East London, and further afield.